Gingerbread House Heaven Logo

 Other variations of gingerbread dough include Lebkuchen, which uses honey instead of molasses for sweetening.
 The dough is white and rolled into a rolling pin with shapes before baking.
 In Italy, they make a panforte which is a denser recipe using even more spices.

-Return Home from Gingerbread Men page.
+Return Home from this gingerbread men page.